giordamaug/WisardLibrary/README.md

 Description
 ----------------------

+WiSARD stands for "Wilkie, Stonham, Aleksander Recognition Device".
-WiSARD is a weightless neural network model of computation, introduced by For a introduction to WiSARD, please read <a href="https://www.elen.ucl.ac.be/Proceedings/esann/esannpdf/es2009-6.pdf">A brief introduction to Weightless Neural Systems</a>
+It is a weightless neural network model to recognize binary patterns.
+For a introduction to WiSARD, please read <a href="https://www.elen.ucl.ac.be/Proceedings/esann/esannpdf/es2009-6.pdf">A brief introduction to Weightless Neural Systems</a>

 ----------------------
 Citation Details